Zoemundaba/Zoemundaba/README.md

 - 👯 I’m looking to collaborate on backend development
 - 💬 Ask me about my career
 - 📫 How to reach me: I left all my contact
+- 📫 Student in information systems at Universidade Technológica ficaFederal do Pataná(UTFPR)